Healthy Homes Assessment Crofton Downs

 Crofton Downs Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory in all Crofton Downs and New Zealand rental homes where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory to all Crofton Downs and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records to demonstrate the conformance to any Healthy Homes Standard that apply or will be applied throughout the tenancy period of your rental home.
+• Property managers and landlords must keep records that demonstrate conformance with any Healthy Homes Standards that apply or will be applied during the tenancy of the rental property.

-• Private landlords and property managers must ensure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.
+• Private landlords and property managers should ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in lease.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.

 From 1 July 2023

-• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Starting 1 July 2024